Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 The Remote Mortgage Risk Landscape

 Mortgage lending is a regulated industry operating inside a targeted industry.
-The FBI's 2024 Internet Crime Report shows business email compromise, investment fraud, and wire-initiated scams climbing year over year, with financial services absorbing the largest share of phishing attempts.
+The FBI's 2025 Internet Crime Report (released April 2026) shows the cybercrime landscape entered new territory: more than one million complaints in a single year, $20.9 billion in losses, and BEC volume up 16% even as defenders grew more aggressive.
 Loan officers are high-value targets because their inboxes touch every borrower, every title company, and every funding wire in a file.

 The structural problem is that remote mortgage teams handle more sensitive documents per hour than almost any other regulated profession.
 A single origination produces dozens of artifacts across email, LOS, cloud storage, and eSignature platforms.
 Multiply that by the number of loan officers on a pipeline and you have a document surface that spans personal laptops, home routers, and cloud tenants that must be configured correctly on day one and stay configured every day after.